 Six years ago, in 2014, the spark almost took to flame for the Doors of Durin.
 During a family vacation trip to Big Bend in Texas and a canoe trip on the Rio Grande, our passage brought us into the massive towering cliffs of the Santa Elena Canyon.
 To say I was held speechless by the majesty of those walls is an understatement.
 That experience was deeply moving, and I’d imagine on par with what rafters may feel traveling through the Grand Canyon.

-I could feel the Walls of Moria, and the deep history of Middle-earth (and our Earth!) radiating from the inspiration of that place, and knew I had the wellspring of emotional commitment needed to create that painting.
+I could feel the Walls of Moria, and the deep history of Middle-earth (and our Earth!) radiating from the inspiration of that place, and knew I had the wellspring of emotional commitment needed to create that painting of the Doors.
 Now I needed time.

 Step forward another 5 years, and the Covid pandemic found me taking strolls through the rolling landscape of Greenwood Cemetery here in Brooklyn, New York City.
 Populating the landscape with these memorials are ancient beech trees, their roots bursting forth from the ground and consuming stone and monuments beneath their entangling, earthy fingers.
 I could feel and literally see the roots of Middle-earth, the rich history of the land of Hollin as Tolkien wished to project – ‘Only the stones remember them now’.